awesoee/ts-types-plugin-example/README.md

 # ***Hey, creator here.***

-I recommend **not** using this plugin for the time being as it doesn't really do anything remarkable.
+I recommend **not** using this plugin for the time being as it doesn't really do.... anything.

-It also interferes with the official API Types Plugin, causing your type definitions to not show up correctly.
+Your custom type definitions can't be read by Fraymakers, so it really does nothing besides exist.